Syllabus

 College is a time when you do a lot of learning.
 Sometimes, you might make bad decisions or mistakes.
 The most important thing for you to do is to learn from your mistakes, to constantly grow and become a better person.

-Sometimes students panic and copy code right before the deadline, then regret what they did afterwards.
-Therefore, you may rescind any homework submission up to 24 hours after the submission was made with no questions asked.
+Sometimes students panic and copy work right before the deadline, then regret what they did afterwards.
+Therefore, you may rescind any homework/project submission with no questions asked.
 Simply email the course instructors and ask us to delete the submission in question, and we will do so.
-Deleted submissions will not be considered during plagiarism detection, though of course they will also not be graded.
+Deleted submissions will not be considered during academic integrity checks, though of course they will also not be graded.
+Note that this policy cannot be applied after we have contacted you asking to discuss the homework submission in question.

 General Policies